strayMat/causal-ml-course/slides/penalized_linear_models.typ

 #slide(title: "Introduction of the course")[
   == Objectives

-  Important #alert[concepts and methods] of machine learning
+  Important #alert[concepts and methods] of machine learning...

-  Useful for #alert[empirical work] in economics
+  that can be useful for #alert[empirical work] in economics.

   #pause
   == Philosophy